DeadMansChest/DMCWO/README.md

 Got that?
 Okay...

-All bullet weapons now have dmage drop-off
+All bullet weapons now have damage drop-off
   * They will never hit 0 damage like shotguns do
   * Pistols are less effective at range than say, an SMG
   * SMGS are less effective at range than ARs, etc...

 Muzzle brakes, handguards and everything else no longer magically alter damage (because stupid).
 Damage adjustments are now only changed via things that change the actual length of the barrel (HK21 handguard, actual barrel mods, etc.)
   * Made damage reduction for all suppressors the same, instead, the larger suppressors will have added benefits like lower recoil and accuracy boosts at the cost of concealment
-    * Tweaked the "Silent Killer" skill to make suppressors not the best barrel extension to use (12.5% Basic, 25% Aced)
+    * Tweaked the "Silent Killer" skill to make suppressors not the best barrel extension to use
       * This generally will make it so basic will nullify the damage reduction, give or take, while ace WILL boost damage (albeit slight, nothing big to push you past a damage breakpoint)
     * Asepsis Suppressor has no benefits as a trade off for no damage reduction and lower concealment
-  * All suppressors completely nullify threat
+  * All suppressors completely nullify threat and hurt your damage profile at range *The exception is frag rounds for shotguns which will max out any shotgun's threat regardless of suppressors

-    *The exception is frag rounds for shotguns which will max out any shotgun's threat regardless of suppressors
+Longer barrels increase stats for concealment, shorter ones vice versa

 Corrected magazine capacities:
   * The Olympic AR and M16 use proper 20 round magazines (from 25 and 30)
   * The FAMAS uses a proper 25 round magazine (from 30)